MangaD/SIRS-Project/documentation/Proposal_erratum.md

 ## Smartphone authentication

-We forgot to mention that despite WPA2 offering us confidentiality, we have to implement authentication between the client and smartphone somehow.
+We forgot to mention that despite WPA2 offering us confidentiality, we have to implement authentication between the client and smartphone.
+For this we require a password to decrypt the private key that is stored in a `KeyStore`.
+The key pair is created by the user when he first launches the app.

 ## Curiosities